 Here, you can see seahorses, sea turtles and the strange yet fascinating Mola-mola or sunfish.
 This bay is a great place to practice Panga Ride and Snorkeling.

-We can as well find: Penguins, Blue-footed boobies, Terns, Boobies, Sea lions.
-Also you can snorkel and observe sea turtles, stingrays and puffer fish.
+You can as well find: Penguins, Blue-footed boobies, Terns, Boobies, Sealions.
+Also you can snorkel and observe sea turtles, stingrays and puffer fishes.

 AM: RABIDA ISLAND